hoverslam/rl-proximal-policy-optimization/README.md

 ```powershell
 python -m play --env_name="starpilot"
 ```
+> [!WARNING]

-:warning: Closing the window will not terminate the script.
+> Closing the window will not terminate the script.
 To stop the script, manually press Ctrl+C.

 For possible options use ```--help``` :
 ```powershell